 Willsboro is a tiny town located in the state of New York.
 With a population of 689 people and just one neighborhood, Willsboro is the 824th largest community in New York.
-Willsboro has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Willsboro was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns, Willsboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Willsboro are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Willsboro is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Willsboro is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Willsboro who work in healthcare suport services (17.81%), food service (14.17%), and farm management occupations (10.93%).

 You will also find that a lot of people in Willsboro work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.